-Shockwave therapy (sometimes referred to as extracorporeal pulse activation technology, or EPAT) is an advanced form of treatment we may recommend for patients experiencing certain types of foot or heel pain.
+Shockwave therapy (also known as Extracorporeal Shockwave Therapy) is an advanced form of treatment we may recommend for patients experiencing certain types of foot or heel pain.

 This highly effective, non-invasive technology provides a variety of benefits for our patients, including pain relief and accelerated healing of soft tissue damage.